belwalpb/md-json-parser/README.md

 ## What is Markdown Parser?

-The package is a Fully featured, extentible markdown to JSON and HTML Parser, using Syntax Trees.
+The package is a Fully featured, extentible markdown to JSON Parser, using Syntax Trees.
 In the input, a markdown string can be given to it with optional plugins and extentions.

 ## Installation